 If your doctor has approved you for light duty, you may be able to receive workers’ comp benefits while working.
 Otherwise, going back to work generally precludes you from receiving additional benefits.

-Is There a Time Limit on Workers’ Compensation?
+Is There a Time Limit on Workers’ Compensation in Virginia?

 You have 30 days from the date of your injury to report the injury to your employer and the Workers’ Compensation Commission.
 Virginia also has a statute of limitations on workers’ compensation claims, which limits the time you have to file a claim to two years from the date of the injury.